ElazarK/content-docs/scripts/NexposeVulnExtractor.md

+---
+id: nexpose-vuln-extractor
+title: Nexpose Vuln Extractor
+---

-Parses a specific server Nexpose response in to a table of vulnerabilities.
+Parses a specific server Nexpose response into a table of vulnerabilities.

 ## Script Data
 ---